Tw1stedS0n1c/JGUMensaBot/README.md

 # JGUMensaBot

-You need to change the "meine_token.py" file and insert your token instead of the dummy-value.
+You need to add your TELEGRAM BOT TOKEN and your telegram_id to "config.py"

-You also need to insert your TelegramID on 2 given places to handle feedback, once for recieving feedback and once for answering.
+everything should be clear by reading /help